Nonacademic Code of Conduct

 - Will have a reasonable length of time to prepare a response to any charges.

-- Will be given ample opportunity to express concerns and offer evidence in defense at the hearing.
+- Will be given the opportunity to present his/her defense and offer evidence at the hearing.

 - Will receive a written determination of the charges and notifications of any sanctions imposed, in a timely manner.

 - Will be afforded confidentiality throughout the process.